datacarpentry/python-socialsci/_episodes/10-Data Aggregation using Pandas.md

 df_papers1 = pd.DataFrame(pd.Series(range(1,1287)),index=None,columns=['Id'])
 ~~~

-Using the range function I can create values of Id starting with 1 and going upto 1286 (remember the second parameter to re=ange is one past the last value used.)
+Using the range function I can create values of Id starting with 1 and going upto 1286 (remember the second parameter to range is one past the last value used.)
 I have explicitly coded this value because I knew how many rows were in the dataset.
 If I didn't, I could have used

 ~~~
 len(df_SN7577.index) +1